18 July, 1943

 Because the pages here are a partial reconstruction, links to missing pages

-are not active in this site.
+are not active on this site.
 Some of the links that are active are marked

 with a star *.

-Some of the information in both internet site is overlapping.
+Some of the information on both internet sites is overlapping.

-Other parts exist only in one of the
+Other parts exist only on one of the

 Photographs are included in the formal

-The pages on Dan Loewenthal in this site are with permission by his widow Naomi Loewenthal.
+The pages on Dan Loewenthal on this site are with permission from his widow Naomi Loewenthal.